 Pro-Tip: Make a social media calendar of events to reference for this purpose.
 Brainstorm ideas off old ideas and listen to your followers’ requests for more information on a certain topic.

-Now that you’ve read the step-by-step guide and additional tips to making your own Facebook Live Video, it’s your turn to try it and engage with your followers.
+Now that you’ve read the step-by-step guide and additional tips to making your own Facebook Live, it’s your turn to try it and engage with your followers.
 Show them the personality of your business and why you truly shine above the rest.